furiosa-ai/furiosa-models/docs/model_object.md

 To work with f32 source models, calibration and quantization are essential steps.
 You can access pre-calibrated data directly from furiosa-models, simplifying the quantization process.
-If you prefer manual quantization of the model, you can install the `furiosa-quantizer` package, available at this [package link](https://furiosa-ai.github.io/docs/latest/en/software/python-sdk.html#quantizer).
+If you prefer a manual quantization step for a model, you can install the `furiosa-quantizer` package, available at this [package link](https://furiosa-ai.github.io/docs/latest/en/software/python-sdk.html#quantizer).
 The `tensor_name_to_range` field within the model class contains this pre-calibrated data.

 Upon quantization, the output will be in FuriosaAI's Intermediate Representation (IR) format, which can then be passed to the Runner.
 At this stage, you have the option to specify the compiler configuration.